dpalmie/learning/README.md

-# learning
-## aggregate of miscellaneous projects done for the sake of learning
+# aggregate of miscellaneous projects done for the sake of learning